 The advanced track is for those who can already play up to (or close to) speed, but who are looking to grow further as musicians through learning from some of the world's best players.
 Estimated minimum playing experience required: 3-4 years and up.

-New!
-Our Track in Minstrel, or “Stroke-Style” Banjo
+Our Track in 19th Century Banjo Styles

 On Thursday evening, MBC will run a special class for people who want to get started on banjo (or for those who have already gotten started and figure they need a quick review before diving into our novice program).
 The class covers the following topics: getting acquainted with the instrument, holding it, getting in tune, how to finger the strings and play a few basic chords, how to keep time by simple strumming, etc. For those who are undecided about which banjo path to pursue, our instructors will also demonstrate both bluegrass and old time styles on the banjo and explain some of the pluses and minuses about trying to learn each genre.
 "Introducing the Banjo" is open to all MBC Registrants.

-Note: Once you've registered for MBC, you may attend any class you wish at any time throughout our program.
+- Once you've registered for MBC, you may attend any class you wish at any time throughout our program.
 You do NOT have to pre-register for any track, class, or teacher.
 The questions on the registration form regarding interests and levels are only there to help us plan our program.
 They do NOT commit you to pursue any particular level, style, or instrument.

-Note: Although most of our instructors send students home with written tabs, chord charts, and other handouts, please understand that some very excellent teachers prefer to teach solely by ear.
+- Although most of our instructors send students home with written tabs, chord charts, and other handouts, please understand that some very excellent teachers prefer to teach solely by ear.
 For this reason, we strongly encourage bringing a recording device to help you remember what was taught (the recording apps that come pre-installed in most smartphones these days are of sufficient quality for this task)